NatAnastas/Immuno_vis/README.md

-# Immuno_vis
+# Immunovisual

-Immuno_vis is a collection of charts made with the R programming language, focusing on immunogenetics analyses.
+Immunovisual is a collection of charts made with the R programming language, focusing on immunogenetics analyses.

 ## Table of Contents